lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 </script>
 ```

+All that changed was declaring the `serialize` prop and calling `props.serialize` when emitting the new value.

 It works!
 Kind of - as long as you only enter value numbers.
 If you enter a `0` for the day, all the inputs show `NaN`.
 We need some error handling.

+ss-dt-error

 ## Error Handling